 - Read Francis Alÿs, Seven Walks London (London, Artangel, 2005)

-- Watch artist Michaelangelo Pistoletto take a sculpture for a walk through the streets of London
+- Watch artist Michaelangelo Pistoletto take a sculpture for a walk

 - Read Guy Débord’s theory of the derive